jaffrepaul/todo_app/README.md

 # todo_app

 Simple todo web app built for FE chops.
+No libraries or frameworks, just vanilla.

-DB to come.
+DB to come at a later date.